 Derek MacKenzie.
 (2017).
 Green buildings, Singapore’s natural ally for a greener future.

-https://www.channelnewsasia.com/news/singapore/commentary-green-buildings-singapore-s-natural-ally-for-a-9183380
+Retrieved from: https://www.channelnewsasia.com/news/singapore/commentary-green-buildings-singapore-s-natural-ally-for-a-9183380

 The article offers various suggestions on improving the energy efficiency of buildings.
 However, there is a lack of information regarding the requirements of obtaining the Green Mark for buildings as well as how the certification can aid in reducing power usage.
 These points will further emphasize the suitability on how it can aid in sustainability.